Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Numerical tests

-To test the above conservational laws, a smooth cosine bell is advected around the sphere.
-Please refer to the following references for the detailed description of the test \cite{MMF1, Janusz2011, Williamson1992}.
-The original problem is to rotate the bell just one time.
-In this test, we rotate it up to ten times to observe the significant changes of the overall error and conservational error.
-Time is marched with the step size of $1.0e$-$04$ by an explicit fourth-order Runge-Kutta scheme.
-The cosine bell is rotated at the angle of $\pi/4$ with respect to the axis of the poles.
+A smooth cosine bell is advected around the sphere to test the above conservation law.
+Refer to \cite{MMF1, Janusz2011, Williamson1992} for a detailed description of the test The test problem is to passively advect the cosine bell one revolution around the sphere.
+Time is marched using a step size of $10^{-4}$ by an explicit fourth-order Runge-Kutta scheme.
+The cosine bell is advected at an angle of $\pi/4$ with respect to the axes of the poles.

-Fig. \ref{CLerror} presents error convergences for the cosine bell test problem by Eq. \eqref{DGCLscheme}.
-Fig. \ref{CLerr} shows that the overall error of LOCSPH with $\mathcal{G}$ increases as time increases.
-The differences of the LOCAL and LOCSPH schemes without $\mathcal{G}$ are presented with the dashed circle ($\Delta$LOCAL) and dashed triangle($\Delta$LOCSPHnoG), respectively.
-At $T=10.0$, the difference is approximately $0.0394\%$ and $0.0198\%$, and at $T=20.0$, the difference is approximately $0.0568$ and $0.0224$ for the LOCAL and LOCSPH schemes without $\mathcal{G}$, respectively.

-Fig. \ref{CLMasserr} shows the mass conservational error of LOCSPH with $\mathcal{G}$ and its differences to other schemes.
-These Figures validate the better accuracy of LOCSPHwithG in Eq. \eqref{DGCLscheme} for conservational laws, in overall error, and conservational error.
-At $T$=$10.0$, the difference is approximately $12.0\%$, and at $T$=$20.0$, the difference is approximately $35.8\%$ for LOCSPH without $\mathcal{G}$.
-Conservational error of LOCSPH with $\mathcal{G}$ is less than a thousand times than that of the LOCAL scheme.
-Therefore, Fig. \ref{CLerror} demonstrates the accuracy in the overall error and particularly conservational error.
+Fig. \ref{Advresult} presents an error convergence similar to that of the divergence test in Fig. \ref{Divresult}.
+For $L_2$ error, SD1 is significantly more accurate than the scheme having LOCAL moving frames or the SD2 scheme.
+For $L_{\infty}$ error, SD1 fluctuates for a low order $p$, but converges to show better accuracy for $p\ge6$.

-\section{Curl Test}
+\subsection{Curl Test}